- Medigap Plan C is a supplemental insurance coverage plan, but it’s not the same as Medicare Part C.

 The same rules apply to Plan F. If you already had it, or were already enrolled in Medicare before 2020, Plan F will be available to you.

-Plan C won’t be available to you if you’re newly eligible for Medicare in 2020.
-You’ll still have many other options for Medigap plans that cover many of your Medicare expenses.
+Plan C won’t be available to you if you’re newly eligible for Medicare in 2021.
+You still have many other options for Medigap plans that cover many of your Medicare expenses.
 However, those plans cannot cover the Part B deductibles costs, per the new rule.

 What does Plan C cover?